-Tucked between 14th and 30th Streets in Manhattan, the Flatiron District is a family-friendly neighborhood with unique personality and architectural charm.
+Tucked between 14th and 30th Streets in Manhattan, the Flatiron District is a family-friendly neighborhood with a unique personality and architectural charm.
 Named after its mascot, the eye-catching Flatiron skyscraper of the early 1900s, this neighborhood is composed of many renovated buildings that once served as places of business for corporate New York.
-Today, these antiquated residences are home to families large and small.
+Today, these old residences are home to families large and small.

 The Evolution of the Flatiron District

-In the decades prior to its “Flatiron” designation, people referred to the area as the “Toy District” because of the many toy manufacturers that resided there.
+In the decades before its “Flatiron” designation, people referred to the area as the “Toy District” because of the many toy manufacturers that resided there.
 Before that, folks called it “Ladies Mile” for its ritzy parade of fashion-forward boutiques and stores.
 In the late 19th and early 20th centuries, the area was known for its copious amounts of craftspeople, specifically those serving the fashion industry.